clovaai/dmfont/README.md

 ## Few-shot Compositional Font Generation with Dual Memory (ECCV'20)

+**NOTICE: We release the unified few-shot font generation repository ([clovaai/fewshot-font-generation](https://github.com/clovaai/fewshot-font-generation)).
+If you are interested in using our implementation, please visit the unified repository.**

 <p align="center"><img width="80%" src="assets/teaser.jpg" /></p>

 Official PyTorch implementation of DM-Font | [Paper](https://arxiv.org/abs/2005.10510) | [Video on ECCV 2020](https://youtu.be/VMrMJf21XEA)